FiveXV

 Products matter.
 But they don't live in isolation.

-Branded merchandise initiatives are interpreted through the lens of human behaviour - whether we choose to account for that or not.
+Branded merchandise initiatives are interpreted through the lens of human behaviour—whether we choose to account for that or not.
 Cognitive processes are constantly filtering signals, assigning meaning, and forming impressions in seconds.
+Because measurable business outcomes - engagement, loyalty, growth - are downstream of interpretation meaning must be carefully managed.
+If meaning drifts, so does impact.

 The insight itself is simple: people respond not just to what is given, but how the entire experience makes them feel.